Neowless/COMP5400CW1/README.md

 [2] Sridevi, T., and S. Sameen Fatima.
 "Digital image watermarking using genetic algorithm in DWT and SVD transform."
 (2013): 485-490.

 [3] Mitchell, Melanie. *An introduction to genetic algorithms*.
 MIT press, 1998.

+[4] McQuillan, Jeff, and Lucy Tse.
+"Child language brokering in linguistic minority communities: Effects on cultural interaction, cognition, and literacy." *Language and Education 9.3* (1995): 195-215.

+[5] Lumia, Ronald, John Fiala, and Albert Wavering.
+"I ntelligent C ontrols Group National Bureau of Standards.

+[6] Bradford, Gwen.
+"Knowledge, achievement, and manifestation."
+Erkenntnis 80.1 (2015): 97-116.

+[7] Castree, Noel.
+"Neoliberalising nature: the logics of deregulation and reregulation." *Environment and planning* A 40.1 (2008): 131-152.

+[8] Neisser, Ulric.
+"The concept of intelligence." *Intelligence* 3.3 (1979): 217-227.

+[9] MLA	Deary, Ian J., and Peter G. Caryl.
+"Neuroscience and human intelligence differences." *Trends in Neurosciences* 20.8 (1997): 365-371.

+[10] PK, FATHIMA ANJILA. "*What is Artificial Intelligence?."
+“Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do*”.
+(1984): 65.

+[11] Velik, Rosemarie.
+"AI reloaded: objectives, potentials, and challenges of the novel field of brain-like artificial intelligence."
+BRAIN. *Broad Research in Artificial Intelligence and Neuroscience* 3.3 (2012): 25-54.

+[12] MLA Côté, Stéphane, and Christopher TH Miners. "*Emotional intelligence, cognitive intelligence, and job performance."
+Administrative science quarterly* 51.1 (2006): 1-28.

+[13] Spearman, Charles. "" *General Intelligence*" Objectively Determined and Measured."
+(1961).